dark-kitt/wordpress-theme-vue/README.md

 });
 ```

-As you can see I create a manifest.json file inside of the output directory (`/www`) and read and enqueue all scripts and styles that are listed in the json file.
-Each file has an ID, in this case I was remove the hash to have a readable ID name.
-I was also creating an exception for the `main.bundle.js` file, that WordPress includes this file always in the end of the DOM.
+As you can see, I create a manifest.json file inside of the output directory (`/www`) and read and add all scripts and styles that are listed in the JSON file.
+It is required to add an ID for each file, so, I remove the hash to have a readable ID name.
+I also create an exception for the `main.bundle.js` file, that this file is always included at the end of the DOM.

 The last point is to request a token and hand over it to the front-end system.
-I created just a global constant.
+For this, I created just a global constant.

 ```PHP
 <script>